What is a regulated bridging loan?

 Regulated bridging finance available with no minimum term and is restricted to a maximum term of 12 months.

 As a guide, unregulated products (for example, those used for property development) can be taken for longer, often up to 18 months, or even 36 in some cases.

 What documents will I need to provide when applying for bridging?

 You will generally be expected to provide the following:

 - Statements for your bank and savings accounts.

 - Proof of income (payslips and accounts for business owners).

-- Proof of your chosen exit strategy.
+- Proof of your chosen exit route.